WimTibackx/zenstack/CONTRIBUTING.md

 -   Publish packages to a local registry

     You can run a local NPM registry (like [Verdaccio](https://verdaccio.org/)) and publish the changed packages to it.
-There's a preconfigured `pnpm publish-preview` command that publishes all locally built packages to a local Verdaccio registry (http://localhost:4873).
+There's a preconfigured `pnpm publish-locally` command that publishes all locally built packages to a local Verdaccio registry (http://localhost:4873).

     The easiest way to install Verdaccio locally is to use [Docker](https://verdaccio.org/docs/docker/).